UNSW-database/simd_set_operations/README.md

 ## Set intersection library (`setops/`)
 This library contains implementations for a wide range of set intersection algorithm, some scalar and some SIMD.
-Some SIMD algorithms are implemented using Rust's portable [`simd`](https://doc.rust-lang.org/std/simd/index.html) library, however some algorithms fall back on x86 intrinsics in cases where the library does not provide the necessary instruction.
+Many SIMD algorithms are implemented using Rust's portable [`simd`](https://doc.rust-lang.org/std/simd/index.html) library, however some algorithms fall back on x86 intrinsics in cases where the library does not provide the necessary instruction.